llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 above case, changing the source to modify `redundant` after the load results in both `redundant` and `loaded` referring to the same location, and both being read-write.
-A modification of `redundant` in the debugger before the use of `loaded` is permitted, and would have the effect of also updating `loaded`.
+A modification of `redundant` in the debugger before the use of `loaded` is permitted and would have the effect of also updating `loaded`.
 An example of the modified source needed to cause this is:

 ```c